lraulin/mypyutils/README.md

 The prompt can also be used to enter multiple tasks by calling the main program with the option -Q. Hit Ctrl-C to exit.

+# Waist Tracker

+(Will probably move to separate repo at some point.)

+CLI app for recording waist and shoulder measurements.
+Calculates your ideal measurements, inspired by the [Adonis Index](http://www.adonisgoldenratio.com/) program.

+## Usage

+waist_tracker.py -c # record waist measurement in cm\
+waist_tracker.py -i # record waist measurement in inches\
+waist_tracker.py -s # record shoulder measurement in cm\
+waist_tracker.py -si # record shoulder measurement in inches\
+waist_tracker.py -l # view records

+## Background

+(I don't get any affiliate money.)
+It's a decent but pretty standard body-building program.
+(Although it recommends against deadlifts, which is controversial.)
+If you're a man and want a better body, you probably need broader shoulders and a slimmer waist.
+And I find waist size a more appropriate metric than weight, since I don't care how much I weigh, and muscle weighs more than fat.
+The main thing I got from the program was specific numbers to aim for.

+I lost 8 cm already!
+From [intermittent fasting](https://en.wikipedia.org/wiki/Intermittent_fasting); ie, not eating before 2 pm.
+But I find that keeping track of my measurements help to stay motivated.